XRPLF/rippled/Builds/linux/README.md

 the [rippled-package-builder](https://github.com/ripple/rippled-package-builder)
 repository.

-For non Ubuntu distributions, the steps below should work be installing the appropriate dependencies using that distribution's package management tools.
+For non Ubuntu distributions, the steps below should work by installing the appropriate dependencies using that distribution's package management tools.

 ## Dependencies